epics-containers/epics-containers.github.io/main/_sources/explanations/introduction.rst.txt

 The project k9s-epics utils contains a script to add simple command line functions for deploying and monitoring IOCs.

+See `CLI` for details.

 It also provides a Dockerfile for building a personal developer image allowing a developer to work on support modules or IOCs anywhere.

-See the repository documentation (TODO)
+TODO provide documentation for the developer image.

 Ibek
 ~~~~